 Sam Squiers is an award-winning Sports Presenter with Channel 9 and the founder of the women in sport think tank Sportette.
 Sam has worked in the media for over a decade and has covered some of the biggest sporting events both nationally and internationally.
 Sam is also the host of Nine's Women in Sport podcast "In Her Court", Surfing Australia TV, The Isuzu QLD Golf Open, Ocean Thunder Surf Boat Series, has hosted the Kelloggs Nutri-Grain Ironman Series, co-hosted TripleM's Dead Set Legends and has been a guest presenter on Getaway.
 In 2014, Sam founded Sportette to provide an avenue to tell the incredible stories of our female athletes and it’s grown to be a leading think tank on Women's Sports.
 Sportette aims to challenge the way you think about women in sport and has created a strong reputation among athletes, brands, stakeholders, sports organisations and fans alike.
 In addition to her work at Channel 9 and Sportette, Sam runs marathons, plays golf, rows surf boats, is a keen touch football and netball player.
 In 2017, Sam gave birth to her little girl, Imogen, prematurely at 32 weeks after suffering from severe pre-eclampsia which had caused a placental abruption and started to shut down Sam’s organs.
 Sam spent three days in ICU and didn’t see Imogen for several days after she was rushed to the NICU where she spent close to the next 7 weeks.
 Immi suffered chronic lung disease with her little lungs under developed when she was born and when she finally left hospital had to remain on home oxygen for the next four months.

-Jo is passionate about making a difference in the lives of vulnerable people and has 17 years experience in grant writing roles.
+Jo is passionate about making a difference in the lives of vulnerable people and has decades of experience in grant writing roles for not-for-profits.
 She hopes she can help Miracle Babies Foundation continue to thrive and expand its support of families and hospitals across Australia to ensure 'better, healthier outcomes for newborns and their families challenged by prematurity or sickness.'
-Jo’s 22-year-old daughter was born prematurely and her niece was born critically ill.
+Jo’s daughter was born premature, spending weeks in the Special Care Nursery, and her niece was born critically ill, undergoing lifesaving surgery and a long NICU stay.
+Jo was born premature herself!
 She knows all too well the impact on the family of having a baby come into the world not as expected and is proud to be a part of the Miracle Babies team.

 Scott Cam is one of Australia's most loved television personalities, with a laidback larrikin attitude that millions of Australian’s can relate to.
 Over the past decade, Scott has become one of Aussie TV’s favourite faces, putting his stamp firmly on programs such as Backyard Blitz, Domestic Blitz, Random Acts of Kindness and Renovation Rescue and The Block.
 He is also a regular on radio and has written books on renovation and home maintenance.
 Scott and his wife Anne have been a Miracle Babies Foundation ambassador since 2009 after meeting the team during the filming of Channel 9 Random Acts of Kindness.
 He has toured the NICU, meeting families and also appeared in our community service announcement in 2009.